ratbag98/op1tips/README.md

 I was running the drum sampler with a sequence in endless mode, and realized I can sample into the patch somewhat live, with the sequencer changing over from the old samples to whatever I was feeding it AS it recorded… Was able to generate some interesting rhythmic material this way, and it felt like a sort of granular sampling technique, loosely adhering to the sequencers rhythmic settings…

 > speaking of which, I just fed the sampler, sequencer running, back into itself via the ear. it sort-of beat-repeats. tried with both drum and the sampler, drum is more fun. glitchy and kind of random after a while, but the textures are great.
-I’m guessing, since turning knobs isnt an option at that point, maybe midi lfo or accelerator could do it even crazier.
+I’m guessing, since turning knobs isn't an option at that point, maybe MIDI LFO or accelerator could do it even crazier.

 Yeah, I played with a few feedback scenarios, and ultimately it got pretty convoluted, thus my less than scientific reporting of the effects!
 Try just recording for a second or two, or less… Depending on the material, you MIGHT end up with some rastor-noton-esque rhythmic clicks/cuts…

-## Fat detuned/supersaw
+## Fat detuned/super-saw

 1. Choose your synth engine.
 For good example demo i chosen cluster synth with all parameters tweaked to the left, no FX, no LFO.
 2. Make sure you are in POLY mode.